In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 The second largest city in southwest Georgia (after Albany), with a population of over 18,000, Thomasville GA is known as the “City of Roses.”

 The Thomasville Rose Show & Festival, which dates back 100 years, is the town’s most popular annual event.
-But the Victorian Christmas in Thomasville has also become a beloved south Georgia Christmas tradition.
+But the Victorian Christmas in Thomasville has also become a beloved South Georgia Christmas tradition.

 Adults will love live entertainment on the Ritz Amphitheater Stage, horse-drawn carriage rides through downtown, a live Nativity, and delicious food from local restaurants.